prusa3d/Prusa-Link-Web/README.md

 # PrusaLink

-This is a printer connect webservice.
-It is compatible with other 3D printer services, so many applications can use this service.
+Our printer connect webservice is a solution for connecting 3D printers with other services.
+It's compatible with various applications, making integration easy.

 ### Install